-And this is why IPRT uses advocacy and not service provision to further our vision: with a staff of just three - supported by an expert volunteer board and dedicated interns - we punch well above our weight by using advocacy strategies as leverage for systematic, and therefore longer-lasting, change.
+And this is why IPRT uses advocacy and not service provision to further our vision: with a small staff team - supported by an expert volunteer board and dedicated volunteers - we punch well above our weight by using advocacy strategies as leverage for systematic, and therefore longer-lasting, change.

 Here we present short case-studies about what has happened - and also what has not happened - in terms of penal reform in Ireland, and the role IPRT has played in bringing about these changes.

 For more information on how you can support our work, please see here.

 After many years of tireless and resolute campaigning on our part along with TDs and Senators, the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 was signed into law by President Michael D. Higgins on the 11th February 2016.
 However, there is still work to do.

 Since 1994, IPRT has played a central role in maintaining pressure on Government to end the detention of children in the prison system in Ireland.